kaustav-goswami/stream-benchmark/stream-shared/README.md

 On recent kernels, .config would disable it.
 On older kernels, .config will set it to `m`.

+For the DAX version, make sure all kconfig params for DAX, SPARSE\_MEM, PMEM etc. are set.

 ## Instructions
 This version of stream requires n + 1 systems, where n is the number of independent systems working on the same data.
 Instance id 0 initializes the stream arrays on a mmapped region in the shared memory space.